anth12/inner-fire/_pages/300hour-therapeutic-yoga-and-ayurvedic-lifestyle.md

 Let's co-create not just a 'new normal' but an enlightened illuminated and evolutionary way forward as a species.
 The training will take place over 24 days (plus 2 assessment days) as well as home study and assignments:

-**Block 1: Friday 1st April - Tuesday 5th April 2022 at Watermillock Village Hall, Lake District (You will be able to begin teaching as a student after this).
+**Residential 1: Friday 1st April - Tuesday 5th April 2022 at Watermillock Village Hall, Lake District (You will be able to begin teaching as a student after this).
 Residential**

 **Weekend 1: 21st/22nd May 2022 in or near Kendal, Cumbria.
 Non-residential or via Zoom**

-**Block 2: Summer, 16th-20th  July 2022 - camping in the Lake District on basic site with facilities.
+**Residential 2: Summer, 16th-20th  July 2022 - camping in the Lake District on basic site with facilities.
 Residential.**

 **Weekend 2: 24/25th September 2022 in or near Kendal, Cumbria.
 Non-residential or via Zoom**

-**Block 3: 23rd - 26th October 2022 in a Majorcan monastery (covid permitting).
+**Residential 3: 23rd - 26th October 2022, hopefully in a Majorcan monastery (covid permitting).
 Residential**

 **Weekend 3: 26th/27th November 2022 in or near Kendal, Cumbria (lead teacher via Zoom).
 Non-residential or via Zoom**

 **Over winter you will complete 3 individual therapeutic case studies or write a holistic education programme for your place of work.**

-**Block 4: 24th-26th February 2023 in or near Kendal, Cumbria.
+**Weekend 4: 24th-26th February 2023 in or near Kendal, Cumbria.
 Non-residential or via Zoom**

-**Weekend 4: 25th/26th March 2023 in or near Kendal, Cumbria.
+**Weekend 5: 25th/26th March 2023 in or near Kendal, Cumbria.
 Non-residential or via Zoom**

 Do you want ...

 \*To learn to guide people of all ages towards greater self-awareness and their own amazing enlightened self?

-\*Be able to teach or guide people from the first block with student insurance?
+\*Be able to teach or guide people after the first residential and weekend with student insurance?

 \* An authentic, experienced Yoga trainer with 25+ years of study, training and practice in the UK, India and Thailand?